Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 - The network’s accounting system is now cleaner and more efficient for DEX operations, governance, and future integrations.

-- Balances and prices remain identical — only the internal representation changed.
+- Balances, prices, and market caps remain economically identical — only the internal unit representation and visible scale changed.

 Why It Matters

-- Better clarity: No more confusing decimals for on-chain operations.
+- Better clarity: Less confusing decimals for on-chain operations and accounting.

-- Improved compatibility: Simplifies listings, cross-chain bridges, and Iroha 2 integration.
+- Improved compatibility: Simplifies listings, cross-chain bridges, and Iroha integration (SORA v2 uses Iroha 2; SORA v3 will migrate to Iroha 3).

-- Future-proof design: Lays the groundwork for next-generation DeFi scaling.
+- Future-proof design: Lays the groundwork for next-generation DeFi scaling and SORA v3’s hub-and-subnet architecture.

 This update marks a key milestone in SORA’s technical evolution — improving usability while maintaining XOR’s established branding and economic role.